wmo-im/wcmp2-codelists/scripts/README.md

 Managing WCMP2 codelists publication to the WMO Codes Registry involves the following steps:

-- creating the `wis` register
+- creating the `wis` register - needed only once, mentioned only for completeness
 - generating TTL files from CSV
 - publishing TTL files to the WMO Codes Registry

 ### Creating the `wis` register

-TODO
+Use yje action/button "Create register" in the web UI of the WMO Codes Registry and fill following attributes:
+- Notation
+- Label
+- Description

 ### Generating TTLs